devmike01/PageStepIndicator/README.md

-This app was made from existing PageIndicator library.
-I wanted to use a page indicator that could display title at the same time, but I couldn't find one.
-So I came up with this one and decided to make into a library.
+This app was made from existing [StepIndicator](https://github.com/layerlre/StepIndicator) library.
+I wanted to use a page indicator that could display title and at the same time have a transparent border, but I couldn't find one.
+So I modified the source code of the one I found made it into a library.

 ### How To Use